Former Trump Campaign Adviser Was More Than A Coffee Boy, Fiancee Says

 She says she cannot speak on behalf of Papadopoulos, on the advice of his lawyers.
 But she wants to correct the record about her fiance and his role on the campaign, which she says was much larger than the White House claims.

-For one, Mangiante confirmed to NPR that Papadopoulos organized a meeting between Donald Trump and the president of Egypt during the campaign, a story first reported by the New York Times.
+For one, Mangiante confirmed to NPR that Papadopoulos organized a meeting between Donald Trump and the president of Egypt during the campaign, a story first reported by The New York Times.

 "I never heard of anybody bringing coffee and organizing meetings with presidents," she says.